simplymichael/smart-form-validator/README.md

 const validator = new SmartFormValidator();

 // register the field on the validator, specifying the rule,
-// this can be done in several ways:
+// this can be done in several ways
+// (the first two are useful if the field is a stand-alone field,
+// the last is useful when the field is part of a form):

 // 1.
 validator.addField(fieldId, objectExpectedRule); // specify field and rule in one line